Payroll Business Valuation

 What Payroll Businesses Actually Sell For

-Payroll companies trade at 7x to 14x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization โ€” the company's annual operating profit from payroll processing and related services.
+Payroll services trade at 4x to 8x SDE (Seller's Discretionary Earnings, owner compensation plus profit) and 7x to 14x EBITDA, measuring earnings before interest, taxes, depreciation, amortization—annual operating profit from payroll fees, HR services, benefits, and ancillary revenue.

 Method